holochain/wind-tunnel-runner/README.md

 The first step is to add a new machine "node" with a unique name to the `Colmena` definition in the [flake.nix](flake.nix).

-Do this by adding an entry under `outputs.flake.colmena.<your-machine-name>`:
+Do this by adding an entry under `outputs.flake.colmena.<your-machine-name>`.
+The entry needs to contain any configuration specific to this new machine, for example the root directory `fileSystems` entry from the generated `hardware-configuration.nix` file.

 ```nix
 outputs = inputs: inputs.flake-parts.lib.mkFlake { inherit inputs; } {